zuozhenggh/learning-library/solutions-library/ebs-move-improve/provisionLL/provision.md

 ### Prerequisites
 * Cloud Manager Instance provisioned
 * Cloud Manager Admin credentials
 * Cloud Manager Application variables in ``key-data.txt`` file.
-This is found in the .zip file you downloaded in the Introduction.
-If you have not downloaded this, user this link:
+This is found in the .zip file you were provided to begin the lab.

 ## **Step 1:** Log in to Oracle E-Business Suite Cloud Manager